Limmat

 The Limmat is a river in Switzerland.
 The river commences at the outfall of Lake Zurich, in the southern part of the city of Zurich.
-From Zurich it flows in a northwesterly direction, after 35 km reaching the river Aare.
+From Zurich it flows in a northwesterly direction, continuing a further 35 km until it reaches the river Aare.
 The confluence is located north of the small town of Brugg and shortly after the mouth of the Reuss.

 The main towns along the Limmat Valley downstream of Zurich are Dietikon, Wettingen, and Baden.
-Its main tributaries are the Linth, via Lake Zurich, the Sihl, in Zurich, and the Reppisch, in Dietikon.
+Its main tributaries are the Linth, Wägitaler Aa and Jona, all via Lake Zurich, the Sihl in Zurich, and the Reppisch in Dietikon.

 The hydronym is first attested in the 8th century, as Lindimacus.
 It is of Gaulish origin, from *lindo- "lake" (Welsh llyn) and *magos "plain" (Welsh maes), and was thus presumably in origin the name of the plain formed by the Linth.

 Power generation

 Like many Swiss rivers, the Limmat is intensively used for production of hydroelectric power: along its course of 35 km, its fall is used by no less than ten hydroelectric power stations.
 These include: